Happiness in intelligent people is the rarest thing I know. – Ernest Hemingway (The Garden of Eden)

 We become much more free of other people, which in turn, means that we become much more ourselves, our real selves, our authentic selves, our real identity.

-Love gives us glimpses of this feeling, melting the ego boundaries away.
+Love gives us glimpses of this feeling, melting the ego boundaries away, it is an ego death.
 It makes us feel that the lover and the beloved should be one, as so often spoken of in poetry.

 The depressed artist grows and exists through their creations.
 Their work and style is constantly changing because they are never satisfied with what they have done.
 Once one project is finished, another must be started, otherwise the depression renews itself unless they are totally immersed in an act of creation.